 As advanced technologies such as speech recognition, predictive analytics, sophisticated testing and artificial intelligence become more integrated into marketing automation software, these platforms will become more and more capable.
 Even today, these advanced systems often offer more functionality than most firms know how to apply.
 And this trend is only likely to get worse as more advanced features are added in the coming years.

 This situation has created something of a knowledge gap — and many professional services firms understand they need to address it.
-Well over half of firms (57%) are planning to tackle this need with additional training or by engaging an outside resource.
+Firms will need to tackle this need with additional training or by engaging an outside resource.
 Firms that fail to make the most of their MA investment, however, are likely to experience disappointing results.

 Marketing automation has grown out of the digital transformation of communications and evolving buyer expectations.
 As you might expect, professional services firms that embrace digital techniques tend to outperform those that do not.